Tips & Tricks on the Desktop

 You can snap windows to the left or right of the screen using the left/right arrows under the icon in the top left of the window, or by right clicking the icon in the taskbar.

-By default, snapping a window will cover 50% of the screen, but once snapped, this can be manually resized, and then if you snap another window to the other side of the screen, it will fill the remaining space.
+By default, snapping a window takes up 50% of the screen.
+Once snapped, you can manually resize it.
+If you then snap another window to the opposite side, it will automatically fill the remaining space.

 Rich Text Editor